gfelipeli/gfelipeli/README.md

-- 👋 Hi, I’m Giovane Felipeli
+👋 Hi, I’m Giovane

-- 👨‍💻 Front-end Developer
+👨‍💻 Front-end Developer
+📲 Mobile with React Native
+🌎 Web with React
+📡 Back-end with Node.js
+🛠️ Typescript and more...